Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Interpreting Domain Constraints in the Feature Space

-\textbf{(b) Preserved semantics.} \textit{Given a feature-space adversarial example $x' = x + \delta_i$, the perturbation $\delta_i \in \Delta$ satisfies preserved-semantic constraint if $\delta_i$ guarantees all perfect feature dependencies.}
+\textbf{(b) Perfect feature dependencies} \textit{refer to the relationships between pairs of features, signifying that both features in each pair of feature dependencies should occur together.
+Given a feature-space adversarial example $x' = x + \delta_i$, the perturbation $\delta_i \in \Delta$ might not satisfy domain constraints if $\delta_i$ does not guarantee all \textbf{perfect} feature dependencies.}\\

-In the problem space, adversaries satisfy the preserved-semantics constraint by installing and running the manipulated app $z'$ on an Android emulator and performing smoke testing to make sure that $z'$ can be executed without crashing~\cite{b17,b20,b30,b56}.
-Similarly, in the feature space, we should ensure that all perfect feature dependencies corresponding to an executable app also appear in $x'$.
-Otherwise, if only one of the perfectly dependent features exist in $x'$, $z'$ might not be executable due to the lack of other dependent units. \\
+The semantic equivalence of two programs (e.g., Android apps) is undecidable~\cite{b85}, therefore, in the problem space, adversaries satisfy the preserved-semantics constraint by installing and running the manipulated app $z'$ on an Android emulator and performing smoke testing to make sure that $z'$ can be executed without crashing~\cite{b17,b20,b30,b56}.
+Similarly, in the feature space, we should ensure that all \textit{perfect} feature dependencies corresponding to an executable app also appear in $x'$.
+Otherwise, if only one of the perfectly dependent features exists in $x'$, $z'$ is not a feasible app, as its functionality (e.g., executability) may fail due to the lack of other dependent units.

-\textbf{(c) Robustness to preprocessing} and \textbf{(d) Plausibility.} \textit{Given a feature-space adversarial example $x' = x + \delta$, the perturbation $\delta_i \in \Delta$ satisfies these two constraints if each feature in $\delta_i$ guarantees all relatively strong (including perfect) feature dependencies.}
+\textbf{(c) Relatively strong feature dependencies} \textit{refer to the relationships between each individual feature and the remaining features, highlighting that the feature should appear alongside at least one other feature that frequently occurs with it.
+Given a feature-space adversarial example $x' = x + \delta_i$, the perturbation $\delta_i \in \Delta$ might not satisfy domain constraints if each feature in $\delta_i$ does not guarantee all \textbf{relatively strong} (including perfect) feature dependencies.}\\